TRG-AI4Good/Lahaina_Generalizability/README.md

 </a>

 # What is RAPID-A?
-## RAPID-A is deep mearning-based framework for rapid post-event damage assessment from satellite imagery.
-The idea was to effectively transfer satellite-image-based post evenbt assessment across sites and hazard types.

 ## Accordingly, RAPID-A is build upon 1- Channel augemntattion, 2- Deep ensemble learning, and 3- Test-Time augmenttaion strategies to accomplish that.
 ## The frameowrk has definite inputs, wnd given those, it can be used elsewhere.
 ##Inputs are: